 Another specimen of Greek was obtained by Mr. Gledstanes, who also had some Arabic and English writing on the same slate.
 He went to Slade, I may say, with the desire and hope of getting some French message, which he might give to M. Leymarie in Paris, a city in which Mr. Gledstanes had for some time been resident.
 The remarks which I have before made as to the difference in handwritings find an illustration here.
-The Greek writings obtained by Messrs, Owen and Blackburn are identical in type, and seem to me to be hastily written, as if by a hand familiar with the character, and accustomed to write it currente calamo.
+The Greek writings obtained by Messrs.
+Owen and Blackburn are identical in type, and seem to me to be hastily written, as if by a hand familiar with the character, and accustomed to write it currente calamo.
 The letters are not laboriously formed, as would be the case if they were copied by one who was ignorant of the language.
 The characters on the slates of Messrs.
-Gledstanes and Wedgwood are entirely different-are, in my opinion, formed by another handand are signed alike, but differently from the other writings.
+Gledstanes and Wedgwood are entirely differentare, in my opinion, formed by another hand-and are signed alike, but differently from the other writings.
 These points have their obvious bearing on the question of the separate nature of the Intelligence, and also of the reality of the phenomenon.

-Since Slade has been on the Continent, at the Hague and Berlin, we find that messages in Dutch and German are written.
-Canon X. Mouls, with Slade in Belgium, obtained writing in French, a language with which he was probably most familiar, as well as in English, the language of the Psychic.
+When Slade was on the Continent, at the Hague and Berlin, we find that messages in Dutch and German were written.
+Canon X. Mouls, with Slade in Belgium, obtained writing in French, a language with which he was probably most familiar, as well as in English, the language of the Psychic; and in London one gentleman obtained writing in both Spanish and Portuguese, though neither he nor any person in the room knew a word of either language.